ChristianKreuzberger/amus-ndnSIM/README_AMUS.md

  * ``SVCBufferBasedAdaptationLogic``
  * ``SVCRateBasedAdaptationLogic``
  * ``SVCNoAdaptationLogic`` - requests all SVC representations, starting from the base layer, until the segment needs to be consumed
+ * ``AlwaysLowestAdaptationLogic`` (default value) - use always the lowest representation available (warning: this might not work in all cases for SVC content)

 For AVC:

- * ``adaptation-logic-always-lowest`` (default value) - use always the lowest representation available
+ * ``AlwaysLowestAdaptationLogic`` (default value) - use always the lowest representation available
  * ``RateBasedAdaptationLogic``- the estimated throughput is the main deciding factor for the representation used
- * ``adaptation-logic-rate-and-buffer-based`` - the clients local buffer and the estimated throughput will be used for determining the representation
+ * ``RateAndBufferBasedAdaptationLogic`` - the clients local buffer and the estimated throughput will be used for determining the representation